Imran Khan's PTI says Pak Govt did not allow its leaders to meet American legislators on a visit - ExBulletin

 It has been noted in the past that the White House has refrained from commenting on Khan's arrest and preferred to argue that it would not interfere in the internal questions of Pakistan.

-The Trump administration does not increase the question of Imran Khan gave a chance to the government led by Shehbaz Sharif and its leaders to criticize the management of the PTI for omitting the US government against them.
-(Agency)
+The Trump administration not raising the question of Imran Khan gave the government led by Shehbaz Sharif a chance and its leaders to criticize the management of the PTI for omitting the US government against them.

 |